project-gemmi/gemmi/docs/mol.rst

   >>> ent.full_sequence[:5]
   ['MET', 'GLU', 'GLN', 'ARG', 'ILE']

-The last property is sequence from the PDB SEQRES record (or mmCIF equivalent).
+The last property is the sequence from the PDB SEQRES record (or its mmCIF equivalent).
 More details in the :ref:`section about sequence <sequence>`.

 Connection